w3f/General-Grants-Program/grants/speculative/Subsocial.md

 - Render an activity stream based on the accounts you follow.
 - Share a post with your followers (the post will be included in their activity stream).

+#### What to expect?

+Users will be able to deploy a Substrate node and web UI that includes our modules.
+This will allow a user to send an extrinsic that let's them to upvote or downvote a post or a comment.
+After a user voted on a post or a comment, a rating of post or comment should be updated respectively.
+A blog rating shoud be updated when a rating of its posts updated.
+An account/member reputation should be updated when a rating of their posts or comments updated.
+Ratings and reputation will be stored and updated in Substrate storage in related structures (blog, post, comment, account) and should be visible somewhere on web UI.

+A user should be able to follow another account or blog by sending an extrinsic.
+It should be possible to see all followers of an account or a blog, and accounts or blogs that an account is following.
+A user should be able to unfollow any blog or another account that they are following by sending an extrinsic.

+A user should have an activity stream on web UI that contains posts from blogs or by accounts that a current user follows.
+Also a user should be able to share an interesting post with their followers by sending an extrinsic.
+All shared posts will be included in acivity streams of user's followers.

+#### Documentation & Docker:

+Both documentation and Docker containers should be updated to reflect new features and changes introduced in this milestone.

 ### Milestone 3 – SEO, Full-text search – 1 month – $10,000

 #### SEO optimizations:

-It’s essential for any blogging platform or for a social network to be indexed by search engines so other people could find your blog or posts through a web search.
+It’s essential for any blogging platform or a social network to be indexed by the search engines so other people could find your blogs or posts through a web search.

 - Integration with Next.js for server-side rendering of read-only parts: view blog, post, comment, and public user’s profile.
 - Server-side rendering of a blog.